AvaloniaUI/avalonia-docs/docs/tutorials/todo-list-app/inspect-the-xaml.md

     HorizontalContentAlignment="Center">Add Item</Button>
 ```

 In a dock panel there must be a single control filling the remaining space in its content zone (wherever that is located); or it will not display correctly.
 This filling control must have no `DockPanel.Dock` attribute.
-The tutorial uses a stack panel to fill the remainng space:
+The tutorial uses a stack panel to fill the remaining space:

 ```xml
 <StackPanel>